PacktPublishing/starter-blog/README.md

 - [Section 5: Working with Images in Gatsby](#sectionfive)
 - [Section 6: Contentful - Content Infrastructure](#sectionsix)
 - [Section 7: Working with Images in Gatsby](#sectionseven)

-Hey everyone!
-Thanks for taking my Packt Publishing course!
-If you run into any issues while working your way through the sections feel free to ping me on twitter @coding_love or email me at gatsbystartblog@gmail.com.
-I'll do my best to respond to you as quickly as possible.
-Happy learning :)

 ## #SectionOne